-Formal feedback is given with the intention of providing feedback such as a consumer completing a Tell Us What You Think form or specifically informing a staff person about their dissatisfaction with day centre activities.
+Formal feedback is given with the intention of providing feedback such as a consumer completing a Tell Us What You Think form or specifically informing a staff person about their dissatisfaction with services or care.

 When feedback is not written on a Tell Us What You Think form the staff person receiving it completes a form and attaches any documentation.
-The procedure outlined in 8.9.6 Continuous Improvement Forms/(i) Tell Us What You Think Form is followed.
+The procedure outlined in 8.9.6 Continuous Improvement Forms/Tell Us What You Think Form is followed.